Categories: Glossary

 Internet Layer

-Unlike other layers in the TCP/IP model, the Internet Layer does not directly offer services to upper layers.
+Unlike the other layers in the TCP/IP model, the Internet Layer does not directly offer services to upper layers.
 Instead, it supports the transport layer and ensures the efficient transmission of data.

 Often referred to as the network layer, the Internet Layer is responsible for logical addressing and routing.
 Logical addressing is done using IP addresses, and the IP header contains important information such as source and destination addresses, type field, fragment flag, and options fields.
 The headers can be either IPv4 or IPv6.